-(iii) Held-to-maturity investments
+Held-to-maturity investments

 Non-derivative financial assets with fixed or determinable payments and fixed maturities are classified as held-to-maturity when there is a positive intention and an ability to hold them to maturity.
-After initial measurement, held-tomaturity investments are measured at amortised cost using the EIR, less impairment.
+After initial measurement, held-to-maturity investments are measured at amortised cost using the EIR, less impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance income in the statement of profit or loss.
 The losses arising from impairment are recognised in the statement of profit or loss as finance costs.
-There were no held-to-maturity investments during the reporting period.